 Whatever the cause of your pain, it made you uncomfortable, and you wanted it to stop.

 Pain is a universal experience.
 No creature on the planet is exempt from feeling it.
 It’s a biological mechanism that maintains balance in our system.
-Like an indicator on a dashboard of a car, it lets us know when something isn’t right.
+Like an indicator on a dashboard of a car, it lets us know when something isn’t right, if we’re willing to learn from pain.

 However, many of us don’t see pain this way.
 Instead, we see it as an inconvenience.
 In the past, when religion and superstition reigned supreme, pain was seen as a punishment, meted out by the Gods in response to immoral behavior.
 Today we see it as some kind of defect that needs to be fixed or cured.